If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 I'll produce a better product and I'll do it faster.

-But I can't compete with a guy that's making ten cents an hour.
+But I can't compete with a guy that's making 10 cents an hour.

 I can't do that.

-Just to just to be in business, just to go through the permits, the regulations, the taxes, the hassle with my own government.
+Just to be in business, just to go through the permits, the regulations, the taxes, the hassle with my own government.

-Now you're going to introduce an outward entity that doesn't go through any of that, and on top of that, has a lower wage, and you're not going to be able to convince anybody.
+Now you're going to introduce an outdoor city that doesn't go through any of that and on top of that has a lower wage.

 That's why people like me are calling you.

-We we're up against the clock and have to let you go.
+We're up against the clock and I have to let you go.

-But see, what you're pointing out, what he's actually saying, look, a lot of uh American industry becomes less competitive worldwide because of all the regulations, taxes, and etc.
+But see, what you're pointing out, what he's actually saying, look, a lot of American industry becomes less competitive worldwide because of all the regulations, taxes, and et cetera, that are imposed by government.

-And I meant matter of fact, I had mentioned this place a couple of years, a number of years ago when I was testifying in Congress.
+And matter of fact, I mentioned this place a couple years, a number of years ago when I was testifying in Congress.

 That's what the government's doing.